-If you download a virtual machine on one computer and have a problem with transferring it to another, see how to send large files and folders with this easy service that helps to send up to 1TB of data online.
+If you download a virtual machine on one computer and have a problem with transferring it to another, see how to send large files and folders with this easy service that helps to send any size of data online.

 The Best Virtual Machine: VirtualBox